seanbreckenridge/HPI/README.md

 These are modules to parse GDPR exports/data from services I used to use, but don't anymore.
 They're here to provide more context into the past.

+- `my.apple`, parses game center and location data from the apple GDPR export
 - `my.facebook`, to parse the GDPR export I downloaded from facebook before deleting my account
 - `my.games.league`, gives league of legends game history using [`lolexport`](https://github.com/seanbreckenridge/lolexport)
 - `my.games.steam`, for steam achievement data and game playtime using [`steamscraper`](https://github.com/seanbreckenridge/steamscraper)